Alexon1999/multithread_socket/README.md

 -------------------------

+# We use Docker to encapsulate our socket server

 # docker-compose throws EOFError: EOF when reading a line, because we use inputs in our script (should run on terminal in interactive way) :

 $ docker build -t socket_server .
 $ docker run -it -p 8000:8000 socket_server

 https://stackoverflow.com/questions/44210435/docker-python-file-input-selector